quickdraw6906/hammerspoon-pc/README.md

 ## Principles
 IMO: Apple created, still creates*, and forces other app developers to create huge piles of technical debt (tied with Windoz?
 More?) by not providing having common keyboard services that apps get by default.
 I'm not all hip on all the low level issues, but something isn't right about how keyboard events are handled.

 Woah to left hand people.
-Besids poor mouse choices on the market, Mac folks have the curse of right only cut/copy/paste on keyboard.
+Besides poor mouse choices on the market, Mac folks have the curse of right only cut/copy/paste on keyboard.

 PC folks making their way to the mac have to contend with a huge divide in keyboard conventions.